Last Updated on82

 4. Much of the country is built on reclaimed land.
 Intensive works have been carried out over the last few decades to extend the land into the sea, creating more space to expand the city.

-5. Singapore’s land size has increased by about 25% to date, and there are plans to continue expanding in the future.
+5. The land size has increased by about 25% to date, and there are plans to continue expanding Singapore’s borders.

 6. Singapore is the largest importer of sand in the world, which is regularly purchased from nearby countries such as Cambodia, Malaysia and Indonesia for the purpose of land creation.